-The most important aspect is to provide the experience and contact with the professional and academic world, an immersion in scientific and cultural world in order to have a glimpse of the available opportunities.
+The most important aspect is to provide the experience and contact with the professional and academic world, an immersion in order to have a glimpse of the available opportunities.

-The evaluation system is very smooth, since they just self-evaluate their performances and knowledge acquisition, they update their own portfolio with the goal to give them the responsibility of their personal growth.
-This aspect seems to be very important once they can see the differences of thinking and viewing themselves and the possibilities that are open for them too.
+The evaluation system is very smooth, since they just self-evaluate their performances and they update their own portfolio with the goal to give them the responsibility of their knowledge acquisition growth.